-8 Running Tips: Uncommon & Effective
+8 Uncommon & Super Effective Running Tips

-Relax your muscles: Keep your jaw loose, keep your shoulders down and occasionally shake out your hands and arms to stay relaxed.
+So, keep your jaw loose, keep your shoulders down and occasionally shake out your hands and arms to stay relaxed.

-So, consciously keep the stress out of your body, and see yourself improve running form, and run faster & efficiently.
+Consciously keep the stress out of your body, and see yourself improve running form, and run faster & efficiently.

 Lace it up: Make sure your shoes laces are double knotted.
 While running long distances, the repeated impact on the shoe and its laces reduces the tension in the lace knot.
 Typically when you run long distances, single knotted laces often get untied.
 So make sure you double knot them.
-Further, the loose ends of your laces can be inserted in &Â around your shoes, to avoid them ever coming in the way.
+Further, take the loose ends of your laces can be inserted in &Â around your shoes, to avoid them ever coming in the way.
 This is very important if you have longer laces in your shoe.
 They can sometimes come under your shoe and get untied.
 Or worse, trip you.
 So, keep them tight, knotted & under control.

 And last but not the least, relax when your body feels tired and sluggishAuthor Information